AdobeDocs/campaign-web.en/help/v8/get-started/faq.md

 +++ Are there any guardrails, or limitations of the new web user interface?

-Guardrails and limitations can be reviewed in [this page](../get-started/guardrails.md).
+Guardrails and limitations for Campaign v8 are listed [here](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/releases/ac-guardrails){target="_blank"}.
+In addition, specific guardrails apply to workflows, in the web user interface.
+They can be reviewed in [this page](../get-started/guardrails.md).
 +++